zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/provision-load-adb/provision-load-adb.md

-# Provision and Load Data into Autonomous Database Instance[Workshop Under Construction]
+# Provision and Load Data into an Autonomous Database Instance

 ## Introduction

-In this lab, you will provision the Oracle Autonomous Database, upload data file into Oracle Cloud Infrastructure(OCI) object storage, set up credentials, create table, load data into tables from files from OCI object storage files.
+In this lab, you will provision the Oracle Autonomous Database instance, create and grant privileges to a user in the Autonomous Database Instance, and load data into it.

-*Note: While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.*

-Estimated Lab Time: 5 minutes
+Estimated Lab Time: 30 minutes

 ### Objectives

 In this lab, you will:
 - Provision an Autonomous Database instance
-- Upload files to the OCI Object Storage
-- Define object store credentials for your Autonomous Database instance
+- Create and grant privileges to a user in Autonomous Database instance
-- Setup SQL Developer Web to load data into an Autonomous Database table
+- Load data into Autonomous Database instance
-- Create tables in your database
-- Load data from the Object Store

 ### Prerequisites